-A lot of the time when you’re combining images, you’ll have to tweak the scale of one layer to make it fit better into the overall design.
+A lot of the time when you’re combining or blending images, you’ll have to tweak the scale of one layer to make it fit better into the overall design.
 Whether you want to make everything look perfectly natural or create an ant the size of King Kong, the process is pretty simple – as long as you know what to watch out for.

 There are three main ways that you can resize a layer in GIMP: the Scale tool, the Unified Transform tool, and the Scale Layer command.